 The type is fully editable.
-We can kern the individual letters (adjust the spacing between).
+We can kern the individual letters (adjust the spacing between each one.)
 We can change the size, fix spelling and just about anything that can be done in a word-processing program.

 Why don’t we just leave the typography as editable type?
 Several reasons.
 The most important is that in order to open up this file on another computer – at our local printer let’s say – they would need to have this font installed on their machine.
 And even if they happened to have this font, it would have to be the exact same version, or our kerning could change when their version is loaded.
 Spacing can change between platforms (Mac to PC or vice versa) and between software – Illustrator vs. Photoshop.
 There are also licensing issues which we’ll deal with in a bit.
 How do we deal with this?
 Simple.
 We can convert the font to an outlined vector version as shown in our main example above.
 Like so.

 Whenever someone purchases a font set, they are usually only buying the rights to use the set.
 Usually only on one or two computers.
 Copying the font set and supplying it to a printer, or client, is copyright infringement.
-In order for the printer, or the client, to have access to the original fonts, they’d have to buy their own copy (the spacing and sizing issues discussed earlier notwithstanding).
+In order for the printer, or the client, to have access to the original fonts, they’d have to buy their own set (the spacing and sizing issues discussed earlier notwithstanding.)
 Even most free font sets have commercial usage restrictions and provisos.
 As well as the advantages discussed earlier, converting fonts to outline gets around these legal issues too.
-For more information, visit the design help center for a quick reference guide for all logo formats.
+For more information, visit the Design Help Center for our reference guide to all logo formats.